Gearonic-BD/Gearonic-Client/README.md

-# Gearonic BD Client-Side
+# Gadget City BD Client-Side

-This is the Client repo of **Gearonic Website** By Gearonic BD
+This is the Client repo of **Gadget City BD Website** By Gadget City BD

 ### ✅ Requirements